 Monday 20 January 1975 saw the birth of alternative Australian rock radio station, 2JJ – or “Doublejay” – using an old ABC radio standby transmitter.

-Apart from a minor technical fault which put the station off-air briefly after transmission began at 11:00, the broadcast was heard in most parts of Sydney.
+Apart from a minor technical fault that put the station off-air briefly after transmission began at 11:00, the broadcast was heard in most parts of Sydney.

 The history-making first announcer was Holger Brockman (real name Bill Drake), and the first record played was You Just Like Me ‘Cos I’m Good In Bed by Skyhooks (which had been banned by commercial radio stations).